divayprakash/apple/README.md

 # apple
-Website for 'Essentials of Marketing' individual assignment
+Website for 'Essentials of Marketing' individual assignment.
+Sample website to promote the Apple iPhone X.